Vermont

 For more information visit the Multi-State Compliance Matrix

-Vermont ranks #42 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations.
-Vermont has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and no statewide charitable registration or audit requirements to solicit donations in the state.
-Vermont, however, has several policies that are burdensome to faith-based nonprofits operating in the state, such as no RFRA and laws regarding public accommodations and employment that include only narrow exemptions for religious organizations.
+Vermont ranks #33 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations.
+Vermont has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and no statewide charitable registration or audit requirements to solicit donations in the state.
+Vermont, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as nondiscrimination laws regarding public accommodations and employment that include only narrow exemptions for religious organizations and a lack of a RFRA.

 Religious Freedom:

-The Vermont Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Vermont Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Vermont has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.